NOW INCLUDED: Subcollection on Vaccination

 An Overview of COVID-19 and Past Pandemics

 COVID-19 is a disease of a lifetime, a defining crisis for every man, woman, and child on Earth.
 But history has a long memory and a wide catalog of medical catastrophes humanity has endured.
 Commentators have often made a connection between COVID-19 and the influenza pandemic of 1918, also known as the Spanish flu.
 Caused by an H1N1 virus, the 1918 flu infected one-third of the world’s population within a two year period.
-Control and mitigation were limited to isolation, good personal hygiene, mask wearing, and limiting public gatherings—which were all as controversial in 1918 as they are in 2020.
+Control and mitigation were limited to isolation, good personal hygiene, mask wearing, and limiting public gatherings—which were all as controversial in 1918 as they are now.

 About COVID-19: Pandemics Past and Present